Current Land Protection Projects

 Panhandle Greenway Conservation Project

-Located in South Fayette and Collier Townships, the Panhandle Greenway Conservation Project comprises 221 acres of woodlands in the rapidly-developing and flood-vulnerable Robinson Run Watershed and along the scenic corridor of the popular Panhandle Trail.
+Located in South Fayette Township, this second phase of the Panhandle Greenway Conservation Project would add 140 acres of conserved woodlands to this landscape-scale conservation effort.
+The land is located in the rapidly-developing and flood-vulnerable Robinson Run Watershed and along the scenic corridor of the popular Panhandle Trail.
 This “keystone” project would create an ecological, recreational, and place-making greenway unlike any in the region.

 Learn more and stay up-to-date on the project (click here).